 Product photography: Vij5 + Studio Thier & van Daalen

 Arjan & Anieke: 'Can you tell us a bit more about how you came to the design of the Angled Cabinet?

 Iris: 'This cabinet came about primarily as a result of Ruben's technical approach.
-He was inspired by the joints in the wooden frames that we use for our other designs and explored what else could be done with them.
-The Angled Cabinet was actually born out of a fascination with wood connections and the fact that you can make something very strong out of thin slats.
-The layering of glass from which the shelves are made ensures that it has become a real Thier & van Daalen, because it creates color stacking and light reflections.
+He was inspired by the joints of wooden frames that we use for other Design and explored what else could be done with them.
+So the Angled Cabinet was actually born out of a fascination with wood connections and the fact that you can make something very strong out of thin slats.
+The layering of the glass from which the shelves are made ensures that it has become a real Thier & van Daalen , because it gives a stacking of colours and light reflections.

 Iris: 'The biggest stumbling block in the design was the production price (and thus the selling price).
 To limit that, we now put a little extra love into the closet.
 For example, we drill the holes ourselves; Ruben has made a mold for this.
 We can do this because we're not dealing with large numbers.
 If we were to sell a large number of cabinets every month, we would be forced to find another solution, and that would be a new challenge!'

 "The essence of product design is that something works in every way and you want to keep looking at it."Studio Thier & van Daalen